National Digital Newspaper Program

 The National Digital Newspaper Program is a joint project between the National Endowment for the Humanities and the Library of Congress to create and maintain a publicly available, online digital archive of historically significant newspapers published in the United States between 1836 and 1922.
 Additionally, the program will make available bibliographic records and holdings information for some 140,000 newspaper titles from the 17th century to the present.
 Further, it will include scope notes and encyclopedia-style entries discussing the historical significance of specific newspapers.
 Added content will also include contextually relevant historical information.
 "One organization within each U.S. state or territory will receive an award to collaborate with relevant state partners in this effort."

 In March 2007 more than 226,000 pages of newspapers from California, Florida, Kentucky, New York, Utah, Virginia and the District of Columbia published between 1900 and 1910 were put online at a fully searchable site called "Chronicling America."
-As of December 2007, the total number of pages is about 413,000.
-This further expanded to be 1 million pages in 2009.
+As of December 2007, the total number of pages was about 413,000.
+They reached 1 million page mark in 2009.
+As of April 2026, the site reports nearly 24 million pages.

 Funding through the National Endowment for the Humanities is carried out through their "We The People" initiative.